 “Dad!”
 Her body language seemed to deflate.
 “You promised.”

-“I can play this one while I drink my beer and get a card.”
+“I can play this one while I drink my beer.”

 She returned her attention to the screen, shrinking in on herself.

 The girl threw out her arms and left, pushing the door open, hard, kicking it.
-Her dad didn’t even look up.
+Frank didn’t even look up.

 Pritchard’s resentment grew, and he emptied his bottle, paid, and left, withholding the angry glare he felt like sending the incompetent father.